vesterheim/vesterheim.github.io/events/annual/syttende-mai/index.md

 ---
 _Syttende Mai_, May 17, is the day Norway ratified its constitution in 1814 at Eidsvoll.
 They did not, however, become independent from Sweden until 1905 and until then _Syttende Mai_ celebrations were frowned upon and even forbidden.

-Now, Norwegians celebrate their independence with excited crowds especially  children marching through the streets waving flags, singing songs, and celebrating their nation’s independence.
+Now, Norwegians celebrate their constitution with excited crowds, especially children, marching through the streets waving flags, singing songs, and celebrating their nation’s independence.

 _Syttende Mai_ at Vesterheim is a great opportunity to celebrate freedom wherever it occurs.
 Past celebrations have included free admission to the museum all day, a children's parade through Decorah, a Foot-Notes dance, musical performances, gallery talks, and other family activities.
 Check back for detailed information about this year's event.